-American tenor Charles Castronovo is internationally acclaimed as one of the leading lyric tenors of his generation and has sung at most of the world’s major opera houses, including the Royal Opera House, Covent Garden, the Paris Opéra, the Metropolitan Opera, the Vienna, Berlin and Munich State Operas, the Teatro Real in Madrid, the Théâtre Royal de la Monnaie in Brussels, the Liceu in Barcelona, the San Francisco Opera and the Lyric Opera of Chicago.
+American tenor Charles Castronovo is internationally renowned as one of the outstanding lyric tenors of his generation.
+He appears regularly at the world’s leading opera houses, including the Royal Opera House, Covent Garden, the Paris Opéra, the Metropolitan Opera, the Vienna, Berlin and Bavarian State Operas, the Teatro Real in Madrid, the Théâtre de la Monnaie in Brussels, the Teatre del Liceu in Barcelona, San Francisco Opera and the Lyric Opera of Chicago.

-Charles Castronovo was named Best Male Singer at the 2019 International Opera Awards
+In 2019 Charles Castronovo was named Best Male Singer at the International Opera Awards.